We use these AI tools for technical writing (not ChatGPT)

 Conclusion

-We do not paste proprietary client code into public tools.
-Neither do we publish AI drafts without a human rewrite and a technical review.
+We do not paste proprietary client code into public AI tools, and we do not publish AI-generated drafts without human editing and technical review.

 FAQ